saratarekg/Trip-Genie/README.md

    - **View All Products:** Select "Products" in the navbar to explore all the Products available on the platform.

-   - **View Available Vehicles:** Navigate to the "Transportation" dropdown in the navbar and select "Vehicles" to explore all the Activities Vehicles that you could book.
+   - **View Available Vehicles:** Navigate to the "Transportation" dropdown in the navbar and select "Vehicles" to explore all the available Vehicles that you could book.

    - **View Flights:** Navigate to the "Transportation" dropdown in the navbar and select "Flights" to be able to access available flights.

    - **View Hotels:** Select "Hotels" in the navbar to explore all the Hotels available on the platform.

-   - **View your notifications:** You can view your notifications from the bell icon in the navbar which alert you about different situations like successful booking and you can mark them as read, you can navigate to all notificaions page to view all notifications.
+   - **View your notifications:** You can view your notifications from the bell icon in the navbar which alert you about different situations like successful booking and you can mark them as read, you can navigate to all notifications page to view all notifications.

    - **View your Cart:** Quickly view and manage the items you’ve added by clicking the cart icon located in the top-right of the navbar